pavlekovic/property-pulse-uk/README.md

-        Task 2.1: Monthly average price and transaction count by, district, property_type, year, month for price tracker Task 2.2: Monthly average price by, district, year, month for price tracker Task 2.3: Min/Max price in the last 5 years by district for ML model Task 2.4: Write a partitioned parquet - data mart - by (year, month), using dynamic overwrite if incremental Task 2.5: Incorporate with master transform script
+        Task 2.1: Monthly average price and transaction count by, district, property_type, year, month for price tracker Task 2.2: Monthly average price by, district, year, month for price tracker Task 2.3: Min/Max price in the last 5 years by district for ML model Task 2.4: Write a partitioned parquet - data mart - by year and month, using dynamic overwrite if incremental Task 2.5: Incorporate with master transform script

     Done